paulmillr/noble-curves/README.md

   - The audit has been funded by [Ryan Shea](https://www.shea.io)

-It is tested against property-based, cross-library and Wycheproof vectors, and is being fuzzed in [the separate repo](https://github.com/paulmillr/integration-tests).
+It is tested against property-based, cross-library and Wycheproof vectors, and is being fuzzed in github ci.

 If you see anything unusual: investigate and report.